sebastian-montero/sebastian-montero.github.io/pages/music.rst

 | All my tracks are currently hosted in `Soundcloud <https://soundcloud.com/sebastianmxnt>`_.
 |

+Knives
+'''''''''''''
+Knives was built only using Ableton Note.
+For this track, I was experimenting with Note's drum and keyboard UIs and track composition.
+I really like the synth 'solo' near the end as it really changes the mood of the song.
+I want to further experiment on this musical idea by transferring the song to Ableton Cloud and make it available in Live.

+.. soundcloud:: 1656591795
+    :width: 350
+    :height: 100

+|

 Waves
 '''''''''''''
 I created Waves in Garageband.
 It started off with a very simple chord progression in the key of A minor.
 I then added a rhythm section with drums and baseline around it.
 From here I added a vintage synth called `Classic House Sequence` that adds some more musical texture to the song.
-For me, the cherry on top of this song is the addition of female vocals and a short guitar solo.
-These are called `Midnight Moves Vocal 01` and `Midnight Moves Lead Guitar`, respectively in Garageband.
-I think they add a lot of depth to the song.
-Waves has 5 versions where you can hear the evolution of the song all are posted in SoundCloud.
+Waves has 5 versions in Soundcloud where you can hear the evolution of the track.
 The artwork is Gerhard Richter's Seascapes which also inspired the name of the song.

 .. soundcloud:: 1532043145
     :width: 350